 The one thing this Association has always made priority number one is to ensure we are getting cutting edge training out to our deputies as well as other law enforcement.
 I have every intention to ensure that this remains a top priority of this Association so that our deputies are exactly what our citizens have come to expect; the best trained law enforcement professionals in the state .

 Another top priority of the Association is to ensure state lawmakers are informed on how their bills and current laws impact our ability as law enforcement to keep the public safe.
 With hot button topics such &s medical marijuana , asset forfeiture and justice reform ever present I will continue to make it a priority to see that we have a seat at the table pushing for sensible laws that increase public safety rather than threaten it.

 Many counties in our state are facing very rapid growth and with that growth we face new challenges at every turn, however, I look forward to meeting each of these challenges with the backing of the finest lawmen in the state and the citizens we so diligently serve .

 Executive Director - Scott Burns

-I must begin by thanking Sheriff Paul Wimmer, President of our Association, and the Board Members (Sheriffs’ Steve White, Nate Curtis, Chad Jensen, Tracy Glover and Steve White) with whom I interviewed and who saw fit to recommend my name to all 29 Utah Sheriffs to serve as your Executive Director.
+I must begin by thanking Sheriff Paul Wimmer, former President of our Association, and the Board Members (Sheriffs’ Steve White, Nate Curtis, Chad Jensen, Tracy Glover and Steve White) with whom I interviewed and who saw fit to recommend my name to all 29 Utah Sheriffs to serve as your Executive Director.